intheclouds-blog/health-check-lambda/README.md

 6. Using the AWS Console, create an item in the above DynamoDB table with a key of `endpoint` and a StringSet named `value` that contains the list of endpoints to check.

+7. Using the AWS Console, create an SNS topic to receive failure notifications.
+Update the topic ARN in Function.cs to match your topic.

-7. Using the AWS Console, create a CloudWatch Events rule to invoke the Lambda function at the desired frequency.
+8. Using the AWS Console, create a CloudWatch Events rule to invoke the Lambda function at the desired frequency.

 ### Manual Deployment